AlainPicard0x0/jfs-final-project/task-2/README.md

 1. Create a new file called `about.html` in your project folder.
 2. Create a new file called `styles.css` and put this file inside a folder called `css` in your project folder.
 3. Include your `styles.css` file inside the `about.html` page.
 (Hint: If you need a reminder - look up how to include css files in html files.)
-3. Create a new Github repo and add, commit and push your files.

 ### Step 2: Implementing your About page